SiyaHareesh/tp53-variant-analysis/README.md

 - 17_common_variants.py
 - 18_pop_cosmic.py

- - Note: The numbers 1_, 2_, 3_ ,etc prefixed before the file names are removed from the respective file names when they are used in document.
+  - Note: The numbers 1_, 2_, 3_ ,etc prefixed before the file names are removed from the respective file names when they are used in a script.

 - `results/`: Contains the final outputs of scripts that aren't stored in data, because they constitute the final result of the analyses.